-English as a Second Language Minor
+English Second Language Minor

 The minor in English as a Second Language (ESL) is designed for students pursuing a degree in education, international missions, nonprofit management or another major area of study.
 Students learn how to teach English to foreign language learners in a variety of settings, both in the United States and abroad.